allaboutopensource/Vmware-To-Openstack-Migration/README.md

 Migratekit is a CLI tool which can help you to migrate your virtual machines from VMware to OpenStack in a near-zero downtime.
 It runs as an container on docker, to pull a docker image

+nbdkit with the VDDK plugin is used to access VMware VMDK disk images directly from ESXi or vCenter servers.

 docker pull ghcr.io/vexxhost/migratekit:main

 Change block tracking (CBT) on the Vmware disks needs to be the enabled.
 For every disks it should be enabled.